 Key Principles

 This Code does not seek to describe the full breadth of behaviour expected of Christians serving at MEC.
 Instead, it formally sets a minimum standard of conduct to which all volunteers and staff agree to be held accountable.

+This Code applies to adults (18 years of age and over) serving at MEC.
+Those under 18 years of age who serve at MEC will do so under the supervision of adults who are bound by this Code.

 Definitions